 Yesterday I was beyond discouraged.
 I had high, almost desperate expectations for something important, and it ended in disaster.
-I was angry and hurt, and certain I had an unfortunate magic touch that could destroy any relationship.
+I was angry and hurt.
+I felt unfairly criticized and misunderstood.
 My impulse was to run away in hopelessness and quit.

 Later I stood in a long line to pick the kids up at school, hands stuffed in my pockets, staring at the floor.
 I always feel heavy in the school lobby, watching the kindergarteners trip over their shoes and backpacks as they are led down the hall.
 No matter how busy, Samuel’s absence echoes loudly, and the place feels empty.
 Two moms next to me chatted about the anxiety they felt dropping their little ones off at preschool every day.
 “It tears my heart out to drive away each morning, knowing I won’t see him for four hours!
 I want to see everything he does, hear every cute thing he says.
 It’s so hard!”